cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/The Blacklist/The Blacklist.md

 date created: Sunday, April 28th 2024, 11:53 pm
 date modified: Thursday, May 2nd 2024, 9:59 am
 ---
+# S1E15 The Judge 57
+- An eye for an eye makes the whole world blind
+-
 # S1E14 Madeline Pratt 73
--
+- Sim card swapped to steal messages.
+Actually really smart, but not easy to do
 # S1E11 The Good Samaritan
 - Red wants Aram to steal 5 million dollars from an account with just the account and routing number
 - He expects him to do it in under 2 minutes.
 That's largely unrealistic.